samboy/ChessVariantResearch/Congo/ES-1.md

 River captures are indicated by, after the move made, `,R:` then the square where a piece drowned in the river.

+## Value of the pieces

+Zillions of Games estimates the value of the pieces as follows:

+* Pawn: 1.0
+* Zebra: 1.5
+* Elephant: 1.8
+* Crocodile: 2.5
+* Megapawn: 4.5

 ## A simple endgame position

 ```